Are You Healthier Than a 100-Year-Old?

 The same number (89 percent) of boomers and centenarians claimed that they engage in regular communication and with their family and friends, lending further credence to the connection between a strong social support group and good health.

-So, are you really healthier than a 100-year-old?
+So, what's the verdict?
+Are you really healthier than a 100-year-old?

 Time, energy, illness and money are often the most commonly cited barriers to leading a healthy lifestyle.